ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Releasing and Publishing
 ========================
 Releasing a new version is a critical procedure.
-It should automated as much as possible to avoid human error.
+It should be automated as much as possible to avoid human error.

-This sections explains in detail the :ref:`Git` workflow to be followed together with the different steps that developers need to follow to make a successful release.
+This sections explains in detail the :ref:`Git` workflow to be followed together with the different steps that developers need to follow to create a successful release.